borjaalbers/Expense_Tracker/README.md

 1. **Sign Up**: Create a new account on the landing page
 2. **Sign In**: Use your credentials to access the dashboard
-3. **Add Expenses**: Fill out the expense form with amount, category, date, and notes
+3. **Add Expenses**: Fill out amount, category, date, and note
-4. **View Data**: See your expenses in the list with edit/delete options
+4. **Personalize Categories**: Use the Add/Manage controls to add or remove categories; your dropdown updates automatically
+5. **Monthly Budget**: Set a monthly limit (defaults to current month).
+The budget status and progress bar update automatically as you add/edit/delete expenses
+6. **Scope Controls**: At the top of the dashboard, switch between Month or Year and click Apply to filter all lists and charts
-5. **Analyze Spending**: View pie charts by category and bar charts by month
+7. **Analyze Spending**: View category summary (pie) and monthly totals (bar).
+Charts adapt to the selected scope
-6. **Sign Out**: Use the sign-out button to end your session
+8. **Sign Out**: Use the sign-out button

 ## 🏗️ Project Architecture